Heavy Cream 101: Nutrition Facts and Health Effects

 • Salt: ½ tsp

 Ricotta cheese is far easier to make at home than one would expect; it is quite an easy process.
-Before you start, line a strainer with a cheesecloth and place the strainer over a bowl.
+Before you start, line a strainer with cheesecloth and place the strainer over a bowl.

-Take the pan off the heat, and pour the mixture into the cheesecloth-covered strainer.
 Leave it to drain for around half an hour – or longer if you want thicker ricotta.

 4. Heavy Cream Coffee